 Trout Lure Size

-The best size for trout lures is to match the size of the primary food source for local trout which is generally between 1.5 and 3.5 inches.
-Make sure to also match the color to mimic the local bait source.
+The best size for trout lures is to match the size of the primary food source for local trout, which is generally between 1.5 and 3.5 inches.
+Make sure also to match the color to mimic the local bait source.

 Conclusion